 Holiday parties are typically known for an abundance of food, but with that abundance comes a lot of food and plastic waste.
 According to the Institution of Mechanical Engineer’s report (p.
 23), 30-50% of food that we purchase gets thrown out.
 A lot of resources are used to get food to our plates – water, fossil fuels and land to name a few.
 If you are receiving guests and preparing holiday meals, the following tips and facts can help you reduce your waste.

-Plan your meal: When preparing dinner for guests, meal planning is a must.
-You want to have the balance of enough food but not too much.
-The challenge is it’s hard to estimate how much food to buy and prepare.
+1) PLAN YOUR MEAL: When preparing dinner for guests, meal planning is a must.
+It’s trying to find a balance based on the approximate number of guests you’re anticipating.
+We know it can be challenging to estimate how much food to buy and prepare.
 The Love Food Hate Waste website has a neat portion planner that can help you with that task.
-If you overestimate, like I usually do, have a plan for how to deal with those leftovers.
+If you overestimate, like many of us do, have a plan for those leftovers.

-Understand food labels: Did you know that the “best before date” does not indicate food safety but rather peak quality of the food, taking in consideration factors such as taste and nutritional value?
+2) UNDERSTAND FOOD LABELS: Did you know that the “best before date” does not indicate food safety, but rather, peak quality of the food, taking in consideration factors such as taste and nutritional value?
 Surprisingly, there are no standards for it.
 So how do you know if the sour cream in your fridge that is past the “best before date”, should be served to your guests?
-Turns out there are many factors to consider but Getty Stewart, founder of Food Share in Manitoba, explains nuances of “best before dates” and has researched those specifics for some of those question mark items such as sour cream, tuna, yogourt and mayonnaise.
+Turns out there are many factors to consider but Getty Stewart, founder of Food Share in Manitoba, explains nuances of “best before dates” and has researched those specifics for some of those question mark items such as sour cream, tuna, yogurt and mayonnaise.